fatemabw/kyd/README.md

 ## Usage & installation:

 ### How to use it in Zeek?
-There are two scripts that you would need to load in your local.zeek file:

- `dhcp-db.txt` (containing the DHCP hash and DHCP device info)

- `dhcp-fp.zeek` (The script that uses dhcp-db.txt for matching the dhcp fingerprints and generates a new log file in your Zeek logs folder named: `dhcpfp.log`)

  The scripts are available as a Zeek package, hence you can install by using the Zeek Package Manager and this one simple command: